On January 27, Trump signed an executive order – the first version of his Muslim travel ban – that discriminated against Muslims and banned refugees.

 On June 3, the Department of Justice filed a brief in Fulton v.
 City of Philadelphia calling on the U.S. Supreme Court to allow religious-affiliated adoption agencies to refuse child placement into LGBTQ homes.
 The Justice Department is not a party to the case.

 On June 12, the Department of Health and Human Services issued its final rule rolling back the non-discrimination protections (Section 1557) of the Affordable Care Act.
 The rule will promote discrimination in medical care.

 On June 14, The Washington Post reported that the Department of Housing and Urban Development will propose a rule that would roll back Obama-era guidance requiring single-sex homeless shelters to accept transgender people.

 On June 15, a 161-page regulation from the Departments of Homeland Security and Justice was published in the Federal Register that would make it exceedingly difficult for migrants to claim asylum in the United States.

 The Leadership Conference on Civil and Human Rights opposed the following Trump nominees:

-- Alex Acosta, Secretary of Labor (could not support, urged ‘no’ vote)
+- Alex Acosta, Secretary of Labor (no longer serving)